Decay of streaks and rolls in plane Couette-Poiseuille flow: Decay process

-We also observe that the decay of the second stage is faster than for the first one.
-This can be explained by the observation that rolls are present during the first stage of the decay.
+We also compared the decays of $E_x$ and $E_z$ and found that $E_z$ is negligible during the second stage of the decay of $E_x$.
+To quantify this, we define the decay time $\tau_z$ at which the energy $E_z$ decreases to $5\%$ of its initial value $E_i$.
+The choice of the threshold for the definition of $\tau_z$ will be discussed in Section \ref{Variation of characteristic time with $Re$}.
+The data point at $\tau_z$ is plotted as a black diamond in figure~\ref{fig:ExEzRef425}($a$) and ($b$).
+We can see in figure~\ref{fig:ExEzRef425}($a$) that $\tau_z$ is close to the time when the decay of $E_x$ becomes faster, i.e. changes from one stage to another.
+This can be explained by the observation that rolls are present during the first stage of the decay, but have a negligible amplitude in the second stage (after $\tau_z$).
 The rolls generate streamwise perturbations in the form of streaks, which is called lift-up effect \citep{PJSchmid2001}.
 The decay of the streamwise component is sensitive to the presence of the other components.
-This effect has been discussed in particular in \cite{Rolland2015} who expresses the energy budget during the quench (equation~(9)) as the sum of a term linked to the interaction between streaks and rolls, and a term modelling the viscous dissipation of the streaks.
+This effect has been discussed in particular in \cite{Rolland2015} who expresses the energy budget during the quench (equation~(9)) as the sum of a term linked to the interaction between streaks and rolls, and a term associated with the viscous dissipation of the streaks.

-The magenta dashed line in Fig.~\ref{fig:ExEzRef425} ($b$) represents an exponential fit of the function $E_z=E_0\exp(A_zt)$, where $A_z$ is the decay rate of $E_z$ and $E_0$ is the initial energy.
+The magenta dashed line in figure~\ref{fig:ExEzRef425}($b$) represents an exponential fit of the function $E_z=E_0\exp(A_zt)$, where $A_z$ is the decay rate of $E_z$ and $E_0$ is the initial energy.
 This illustrates the energy $E_{z}$ decays exponentially under quenching.
 We initiated the fit $2$ data points (about $\Delta t\in[9,16]$) after $t=0$ to obtain a better fit as it reduces the sum of the squared residuals.
 This exponential fit covers approximately one decade of energy.

-We define a characteristic decay time $\tau_x$ as the point at which $E_{x}$ decreases below $10\%$ of the initial energy level $E_i$.
-Similarly, we define $\tau_z$ using $E_{z}$.
-We have varied the threshold from $5\%$ to $18\%$ of $E_i$ and found that the decay time $\tau_x$ is always larger than $\tau_z$ for all $\Rey_f$.
-The influence of the variation of the threshold on different final Reynolds number will be discussed further below in section~\ref{Variation of characteristic time with $Re$}.
-Different decay (growth) rates for $E_{x}$ and $E_{z}$ have been reported in the SSP model of \cite{Waleffe1997SSP}.
-The evolution after the transient decay (around $t=\tau_x$) is regarded as the final state which will be discussed in more detail in section~\ref{External noise in the permanent regime}.
-The level of the fluctuations depends on the proximity to the threshold.
+The decay rate $A_z$ is linked to the decay time $\tau_z$ by the relation $A_z \approx \ln(0.05)/\tau_z$ (the decay of $E_z$ is not perfectly exponential, so the equality is only approximate).